Mouhammedex/ORBWALKER/README.md

 # ORBWALKER
-League OF Legend Kitting Script Vanguard Update
+# League OF Legend Kitting Script Vanguard Update
+# THX TO @dubstep3356 ON DISCORD
 # INSTRUCTIONS
 # 1 - Start Button To Start Kitting
 # 2 - Stop Button To Stop Kitting